mychallipson/Stratum-Observability/README.md

     productName: 'stratumExampleApp',

     /**
-     * Typically, this is your release tag or the version of the application you're
+     * Typically, this references the version of the application you're
-     * getting observability from
+     * publishing observability events from
      */
     productVersion: 'REPLACE_WITH_PRODUCT_VERSION',

     /**
-     * Your "Tag Catalog" or dictionary serving as the source-of-truth of events
+     * Your "catalog" or dictionary serves as the source-of-truth of events
      * published by an application.
 This provides the structure for standardization.
      *
-     * Custom plugins allow you to define your own tag catalog events, attributes,
+     * Custom plugins allow you to define your own catalog events, attributes,
      * and custom validation rules.
      *
-     * We've added an inline tag for the sake of getting started.
+     * We've added an example event for the sake of getting started.
      */
     catalog: {
-      tags: {
+      items: {
-        [TagKey.LOADED]: {
+        [EventKey.LOADED]: {
           eventType: 'base', // The base event type for Stratum events
-          tagDescription: 'This application has loaded for the first time',
+          description: 'This application has loaded for the first time',
-          tagId: 1 // Very important reference identifier -- the key to simple queries }
+          id: 1 // Very important reference identifier -- the key to simple queries }
       }
     }